Streaky Knicks visit Brooklyn on a positive note

 Kyrie Irving scored 40 points and is averaging 37.2 points in his past five games.
 Nic Claxton added a career-high 27 points and 13 rebounds for his sixth double-double in seven games.

 The Nets held out Seth Curry because of knee soreness and also lost Ben Simmons and T.J.
-Warren to knee injuries that could keep them out Saturday.
+Warren to knee injuries.
+Simmons and Warren were ruled out for Saturday’s game.

 –Field Level Media